 Ways to fund the trust

 When creating or updating an estate plan, consider how much money to put into the special needs trust and which assets you want to use.
 Some assets, like retirement accounts, may not work for this purpose.
 If the required minimum distributions are received directly by your loved one, he or she may become ineligible for certain programs.
 Distributions accumulated within the trust would be subject to income tax at a highly compressed trust tax rate.
+Be sure to speak with your tax advisor about your specific situation.

 Take the next step